AvutR/unbounds/README.md

 3. Create a member user via API (or use admin)
 4. Submit `ls -la` → should auto-accept if no rules
 5. Submit `rm -rf /` → should reject if rule exists
-6. Submit `unknown-command` → should create approval, Telegram alert
+6. Submit `unknown-command` → should create approval request

 ---